What Is Continuous Integration Software and How Does It Work?

 AI-Driven Test Optimization

-Some modern CI tools leverage AI to detect flaky tests, predict failures, and recommend performance optimizations, improving test efficiency.
+Some modern CI tools use AI to detect flaky tests, predict failures, and recommend performance optimizations.
+This improves test efficiency.

 Infrastructure as Code (IaC) Support